 Thaw frozen turkeys in the refrigerator, over several days.
 It can take up to 5 days to thaw a big one.
 Alternatively, thaw the turkey in a sink full or cooler full of cold water.
 Don't allow the water to rise above 40 degrees.
 And never thaw a turkey at room temperature.

 Once thawed, trim off fat deposits and remove the giblets, neck and whatnot from the body cavity and from under the neck skin.
 Rinse well, inside and out.
 Separate the skin from the breast area.
 The breast meat will brine more thoroughly, and you'll be able to rub dry seasonings directly on the meat.
-After seasoning, reposition the skin and secure with a few toothpicks.
+After seasoning, re-position the skin and secure with a few toothpicks.

 Minimum brining time for a small turkey is 12 hours, and up to 24.
 Bigger ones can be brined up to 48 hours.

 Rinse well after brining.
 If you can spare an extra day, it helps to put the turkey in the fridge overnight, uncovered.
-The skin will dry, and the salt will continue to absorb deeper into the flesh.
+The skin will dry, and the salt will continue to absorb deeper and cure the flesh.
 If this step is skipped, just be sure to dry the bird well before seasoning and smoking.

-At times, chunks may ignite and cause the smoker temperature to rise sharply.
-To prevent this from happening, wrap the smoker wood in heavy duty foil, and prick a small hole in the top.
+At times, chunks can ignite and cause the smoker temperature to rise sharply.
+To prevent this from happening, wrap the smoker wood in heavy duty foil, and prick small holes in the top.
 Lay directly on top of the coals.

 Using an electric smoker?
 Use the wood chip pan if it has one.
 If not, wrap the wood in foil and lay next to the element.
 If your electric smokers is not vented, use less wood to prevent over smoking the turkey.